dz1dz1on/gelator-homework/task1.md

 ### TESTERS

-Manual tests main focus will be validation of the returned data from application.
+Manual tests should focus on validation of the returned data from application.
 Disclaimer: The scenarios listed in the following document should be tested.

 #### ⚠️What should be tested?⚠️: